Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/radio.md

 The `Radio` component allows the active selection of one input at a time.
 The initial release for this component has been written to work with <a href="https://jaredpalmer.com/formik/">Formik</a> though a Redux Forms variation will follow.

-The Radio component can be used on it's own in a regular form, if you use the correct syntax, or used within a Formik form as the render component for a `Field`.
+The Radio component can be used on its own in a regular form, if you use the correct syntax, or used within a Formik form as the render component for a `Field`.

 ### Example with Formik
 <CodeHighlighter source={`<Radio name="example" value="" label="My Label 1" />`} language="javascript">